w3nnn/A3-Intro-to-vegalite/README.md

 - **You will make two submissions**:
   1. **Website Link**:
-     - You will create and deliver your visualizations in your website using **HTML, CSS, and JavaScript**.
+     - You will create and deliver your visualizations on your website using **HTML, CSS, and JavaScript**.
 You can explore and create your visualizations in **Observable**.
      - Submit the **link** to your website.
   2. **PDF Report**:
      - Submit a PDF document that describes your design choices for each visualization.
 Reflect on the decisions you made, based on the lectures and principles covered in class.